DeepLabCut/DeepLabCut/docs/Quicktraining-guide.md

 # Quick Training Guide:

 After becoming familiar with the workflow, here is the list of commands to run in the terminal for training.
+For more information on the output of these programs etc., check out the [detailed walk-through with labeled example data](demo-guide.md).

 You will need to adjust the **myconfig.py** file first (and you will need to adjust your folder names below accordingly):